Targeted Support for Money and Mental Load Challenges

 • Reduce recurring money fights

-• Understand emotional patterns around spending, saving, and debt
+• Understand emotional and behavioral patterns around spending, saving, and debt

 • Address financial anxiety, avoidance, or power struggles

-• Align on short- and long-term financial goals
+• Align on short- and long-term financial priorities

 This is not investment advice or financial product sales.
-The focus is on communication, behavior, and creating realistic systems couples can actually maintain.
+The focus is on communication, behavior change, and building financial systems couples can realistically maintain together.

 This service helps couples: